Lacrymology/states/denyhosts/doc/pillar.rst

 denyhosts:sync:upload
 ~~~~~~~~~~~~~~~~~~~~~

-Allow DenyHosts daemon to upload data to ``denyhosts.net`` or not.
+Allow :doc:`/denyhosts/doc/index` :ref:`glossary-daemon` to upload data to
+``denyhosts.net`` or not.

 Default: Upload data (``True``).

+..
+TODO: REALLY WTF?

 .. _pillar-denyhosts-sync-download:

 denyhosts:sync:download
 ~~~~~~~~~~~~~~~~~~~~~~~

-Allow your DenyHosts daemon to receive hosts that have been denied by others.
+Allow your :doc:`/denyhosts/doc/index` :ref:`glossary-daemon` to receive hosts that have been denied by others participating members (not other :doc:`/salt/minion/doc/index` hosts).

 Default: ``True``.